It is the very OPPOSITE of selfish to keep yourself fit and well.

-If you work on a standard mug or glass (of tea, coffee, water etc) being 250ml then people are often surprised to realise that this is no more than 8 mugs/glasses in 24 hours.
+A standard mug or glass (of tea, coffee, water etc) is 250ml.
+Many people are often surprised to realise that you therefore need no more than 6-8 mugs/glasses in 24 hours.

 The bladder prefers regular and spaced filling intervals rather than droughts or floods.
 Though the bottled water companies would like to persuade us differently, it is not normal to be constantly sipping water.
 A drink every couple of hours should rather nicely lead to needing a wee every couple of hours.

-- If 2 litres IN gives you 5-6 wees out – then if you are drinking 4 litres a day, simple maths says that’s either going to be about 12 wees or 6 very very full bursting ones – highly likely to be accompanied by some unpleasant sensations or not quite making it!
-Cut back on the volume (to 2 litres a day) and you could get an instantly happier bladder.
+If 1.2 litres IN gives you 5-6 wees out.
+Then if you are drinking 3 litres a day, simple maths says that’s about 12 standard wees.
+Or 6 very very full bursting ones.
+Those bursting wees are highly likely to be accompanied by some unpleasant sensations or not quite making it!
+Cut back on the volume (to 1.2 litres a day) and you could get an instantly happier bladder.

 Monitor your fluid intake carefully for a few days.
 Your ‘bladder’ problem could be merely operator error at the filling end.